Last Updated: September 30, 2024

 During the 1992 NBA Draft, Mourning was selected by the Charlotte Hornets and posted the highest scoring average of any rookie in the team's history during his first season.
 He also broke records for blocked shots once again, and he was an important part of their playoff campaign.
 In one game against the Boston Celtics, he scored a 20-foot shot to win the game 104 to 103.
 Although Alonzo played just as well in the second season, the Hornets missed the playoffs.
 During the 1994-1995 season, Mourning collaborated with teammates like Larry Johnson to help Charlotte reach the playoffs, although they were eliminated in the first round.

-The Hornets then offered Alonzo a contract extension with a total worth of just over $11 million over seven years, but he rejected it.
+The Hornets then offered Alonzo a contract extension worth just over $11 million over seven years, but he rejected it.
 This prompted Charlotte to trade him instead, and Mourning joined the Heat in 1995.
 Alonzo fit perfectly into coach Pat Riley's plans, and he was offered a seven-year, $105 million contract with the Miami Heat in 1996.
 Alonzo immediately reached a much later stage in the playoffs with his new team, although they were eventually eliminated in the Eastern Conference Finals that year.

 Ronald Martinez/Getty Images

 After becoming a fan-favorite while playing for the Heat for many years, Alonzo left the team in order to sign a four-year deal with the New Jersey Nets in 2003.
 He was a free agent by this point.
 However, he was forced to retire briefly due to a kidney condition that year.
-Fortunately, Mourning was able to receive a kidney transplant and he returned to training soon afterwards.
+Fortunately, Mourning was able to receive a kidney transplant, and he returned to training soon afterward.
 Over the next period, Alonzo complained that he wasn't interested in playing for the Nets anymore, at which point he was traded to the Toronto Raptors.

 Later, Raptors officials stated that Mourning never passed his medical test, and that he never even reported to play with the team.
 It was also confirmed that he had been bought out of his remaining contract for a sum of $9 million.
 In 2005, he returned to the Heat after a long period of unproductive attempts to play elsewhere.
-Although he initially started as a backup to Shaquille O'Neal, he ended replacing the star when he was injured.
+Although he initially started as a backup to Shaquille O'Neal, he ended up replacing the star when he was injured.
 The Heat fared quite well in the playoffs that year, although they were eventually eliminated by the Detroit Pistons in the Eastern Conference Finals.

-From 2005 onwards, Mourning continued to act as backup center for the Heat.
+From 2005 onwards, Mourning continued to act as a backup center for the Heat.
 After Shaquille became injured once again, he played a central role in leading the team to its first-ever NBA Finals.
 At the tail end of his career, this was the first time Alonzo came within touching distance of the NBA championship.
 Led by Dwayne Wade, the Heat managed to win the series and its first NBA championship.
 He continued to play for the Heat for the next two years before retiring in 2008.

 Relationships

-Alonzo first met his wife Tracy in 1980 when he was playing in Las Vegas.
+Alonzo first met his wife, Tracy, in 1980 when he was playing in Las Vegas.
 The pair moved to South Florida in 1995 when Mourning joined the Heat.
 Two years later, they married.
 After having three children together, Tracy and Alonzo quietly separated in 2019.

 Real Estate

-As part of Alonzo's divorce proceedings, he ended up putting his home in Pinecrest, Florida up for sale.
+As part of Alonzo's divorce proceedings, he ended up putting his home in Pinecrest, Florida, up for sale.
 The residence hit the market for $5.3 million, and it spans over 9,000 square feet.
 Features include a 1,000-bottle wine cellar, an infinity pool, and a spa.
 He originally purchased the home for $4.5 million back in 2012.
-Alonzo's son Trey was later played in the NBA.
+Alonzo's son Trey later played in the NBA.

 In 2011, Mourning faced a lawsuit after he crashed his car and fled the scene of the accident.
 The car he hit was allegedly stopped because it had just been involved in another accident.